harshavarthanv/video_corner_detection_image_stiching/README.md

 ## **How the Code Works**
 **1. Paper Corner Detection**
--Reads each video frame.
+- Reads each video frame.
--Removes blurry frames using Variance of Laplacian.
+- Removes blurry frames using Variance of Laplacian.
--Detects edges using Canny.
+- Detects edges using Canny.
--Finds lines using Hough Transform.
+- Finds lines using Hough Transform.
--Extracts intersections (putative corners).
+- Extracts intersections (putative corners).
--Validates corners using Harris Corner Detector.
+- Validates corners using Harris Corner Detector.
--Overlays the edges and corners onto the video.
+- Overlays the edges and corners onto the video.
 **2. Image Stitching**
--Extracts keypoints using SIFT/ORB.
+- Extracts keypoints using SIFT/ORB.
--Matches keypoints between consecutive images.
+- Matches keypoints between consecutive images.
--Filters incorrect matches using RANSAC.
+- Filters incorrect matches using RANSAC.
--Computes homographies to warp images together.
+- Computes homographies to warp images together.
--Blends images to create a seamless panoramic output.
+- Blends images to create a seamless panoramic output.